10 budget hacks when you're just starting out

 5 min read

-Happy hour used to be a thing at the pub, but these days just about every business offers a happy hour –from cinemas to hairdressers.
+Happy hour used to be a thing that happened at the pub, but these days just about every business offers a happy hour –from cinemas to hairdressers.
 Even airlines have jumped on the happy hour bandwagon, so keep an eye out for days and times when tickets are available at bargain prices, i.e. Jetstar and Virgin Australia do happy hour sales every week.

 Avoid the convenience apps